 the second draft At-Sea Operations Framework

-From January 13, 2021 to February 12, 2021, The Consumer Goods Forum’s (CGF) Sustainable Supply Chain Initiative (SSCI) and GSSI hold a second public consultation to provide stakeholder the opportunity to review the changes made to the draft SSCI At-Sea Operations (ASO) Framework.
+From January 13, 2021 to February 12, 2021, The Consumer Goods Forum’s (CGF) Sustainable Supply Chain Initiative (SSCI) and GSSI held a second public consultation to provide stakeholder the opportunity to review the changes made to the draft SSCI At-Sea Operations (ASO) Framework.

 After the first round of stakeholder consultations, between July and September 2020, 25 formal comments were received and additional input was provided during multi-stakeholder consultations.
 Between October and December 2020, the At-Sea Operations Technical Working Group (ASO TWG) has reviewed and integrated this input.
-Their integrations are presented during this second Public Consultation.
+Their integrations were presented during this second Public Consultation.

 Publication Consultation Documentation

 Comments can be provided via SSCI online form on the following documentation.
 It is recommended to start your review with the Stakeholder Guidance document.

 Global Benchmark Tool is made up of 3 parts: a Benchmark Process, the steps a scheme goes through to be recognized by GSSI and a Benchmark Framework showing GSSI essential Components and Supplementary Components.
 And as a result – a statement of GSSI recognition and a Benchmark Report.